magv/hepware/README.md

 allowed to use in parallel (set this to the number of cores the build machine has).

+To install all the packages *hepware* has, run:

+    make all.done -jN

 ## Where is the software placed?

 Into the subdirectories.
 Binaries go into `bin/`, include files